 If you love being out in the garden near your plant beds, grow some lavender for a relaxing aroma and bright colors.
 They come back every year and only need to be watered once or twice a week if you don’t live somewhere that it rains regularly.

-Lavender is also a great option to line your deck or pool area with, even if a bit unusual because it offers a natural bug repellent.
+Lavender is also a great option of simple landscaping ideas to line your deck or pool area with, even if a bit unusual because it offers a natural bug repellent.

-Creating contrasts is one of the easiest and most beautiful landscaping tricks you can employ.
+Creating contrasts is one of the easiest and most beautiful simple landscape ideas tricks you can employ.
 You’ll want to find plants with contrasting foliage and blooms, and landscaping pieces, like clay pots and barrels, that can be inserted and intermingled together.

 Try pairing burgundy or purple with chartreuse, gold, and fuchsia, or deep blue with white for rich contrasts that will draw the eye every time you enter.